Build a site

 Your changes are saved.

-Define the initiative's purpose
+Define the site's purpose

-Next, you'll add information to define the purpose of the initiative in the form of explanatory text and additional images.
+Next, you'll add information to define the purpose of the site in the form of explanatory text and additional images.
 You'll create a new row and then add and edit a text card with information on how the public can participate in adopting a park.

 1. If necessary, in the side panel, click Customize.